What Is a Hard Fork?

 With a soft fork, only one blockchain will remain valid as users adopt the update.
 Whereas with a hard fork, both the old and new blockchains exist side by side, which means that the software must be updated to work by the new rules.
 Both forks create a split, but a hard fork creates two blockchains, and a soft fork is meant to result in one.

-Considering the differences in security between hard and soft forks, almost all users and developers call for a hard fork, even when a soft fork seems like it could do the job.
+Considering the differences in security between hard and soft forks, almost all users and developers call for a hard fork, even when it seems it could do the job.
 Overhauling the blocks in a blockchain requires tremendous computing power, but the privacy gained from a hard fork makes more sense than using a soft fork.